Conditions Primary Congenital Hypothyroidism

 - The condition was not passed on from parent to child.

-- An affected individual cannot pass this condition on to his or her children.
+- An affected individual cannot pass this condition on to their children.

 - Brothers and sisters are usually not at risk of having CH.